mahmoud/sedimental/entries/hatnote_ifttt.md

 Many thanks to [Ori](https://github.com/atdt), [Dario](https://twitter.com/ReaderMeter), [Ed](https://twitter.com/edsu), [Niki](https://twitter.com/kikisurvives), [Yuvi](https://github.com/yuvipanda), Kirsten, and many others for their hard work and feedback during the Wikipedia+IFTTT development.

 We hope you found the guide useful.
-If you build anything, tweet it with hashtag [#wpifttt](https://twitter.com/search?q=%23wpifttt) and CC us (our handles are linked below).
+If you build anything, tweet it out and CC us, our handles are linked below.
 Happy automating!

 -- [Mahmoud](https://twitter.com/mhashemi) and [Stephen](https://twitter.com/sklaporte)